 What your Greencross Vet will provide

 Greencross Vets will assist with a professional weight management program that is tailored to your pet’s specific needs.
-By taking into account your pet’s unique situation, including their current diet, lifestyle, and medical history, alongside your daily routine, the program will be constructive and achievable.
+By taking into account your pet’s unique situation, including their current diet, lifestyle, and medical history, alongside your daily routine, the program will be constructive, achievable and supportive.
 As long as you put in the commitment, you will be able to help your best friend reach their ideal weight and stay healthy.

 Eating the right diet is a major component of your pet’s wellbeing, which is why your Greencross Vet will also provide your dog or cat with a personalised nutrition program based on their age, breed and lifestyle.
 Optimise your pet’s health today with a professional nutrition and weight loss program from Greencross Vets.

 - 20% discount on pet food

 - pet dental checks